LogtalkDotOrg/logtalk3/adapters/NOTES.md

 See the `scripts/embedding/yap` directory for a sample shell script that can help in pre-compiling Logtalk and Logtalk applications.
-The script documentation also explains how to generated saved states that include Logtalk applications.
+The script documentation also explains how to generate saved states that include Logtalk applications.

 Messages sent from modules (including `user`) use static binding when the